-According to ZenithOptimedia, adspend of Fast-track Asia is estimated to have grown rapidly by 10.7% in 2013 due to the adoption of improved technology and practices from developed economies and strong investment inflow to this region.
+According to ZenithOptimedia, adspend of Fast-track Asia (including the Chinese mainland, India, Indonesia, Malaysia, Pakistan, Philippines, Taiwan, Thailand and Vietnam) is estimated to have grown by 9.2% in 2015 due to the adoption of improved technology and practices from developed economies and strong investment inflow to this region.

-Markets other than North America, Western Europe and Japan, which are broadly grouped as rising markets, are seen as the growth driver between 2013 and 2016, contributing more than 60% of the world’s adspend growth during the period.
-In comparison, the share of the global ad market is expected to rise from 35% to 39%.
-China was the world's third biggest advertising market in 2013, after the US and Japan.
-It is fast catching up with second-placed Japan.
-In 2005, China’s advertising market was 23% of Japan’s, and it went up to 77% in 2013 and is estimated to reach 98% by 2016.
+Markets other than those mature markets in North America, Western Europe and Japan, are broadly grouped as rising markets, and are seen as the growth driver between 2015 and 2018 to contribute more than 50% of global adspend growth during the period.
+In comparison, their share of the global advertising market is expected to rise from 37% to 40%.
+China ranked as the world's second biggest advertising market in 2015 after the US.
+The size of China’s advertising market was about be 41% of US’s and it is estimated to rise to 46% by 2018.

-According to CTR Market Research, China’s total adspend saw a growth of 4.5% in 2012, much lower than 13% in 2011.
-Among all sectors, radio media experienced the fastest growth, up from 8.9% in 2012.
-In contrast, newspapers advertising contracted by 7.5%, affected by the slower growth in retail sales and the rise of online retailing.
-With an above-average growth, TV advertising retained the largest market share.
+According to CTR Market Research, China’s total adspend dropped 2.9% in 2015, after growing by 2.2% in the previous year.
+Among all sectors, adspend on cinema pre-roll and Internet experienced the fastest growth, up from 63.8% and 22.0% respectively in 2015.
+In contrast, newspapers advertising contracted by 35.4%, affected by the slower growth in retail sales and the rise of online retailing.

-According to admanGO, TV and newspapers were Hong Kong’s most important advertising medium in 2013 with a 30% adspend share each.
-Traditional media was still dominant, accounting for 91% of total adspend in Hong Kong.
+According to admanGO, TV and newspapers were Hong Kong’s most important advertising media in 2015 with about 30% adspend share each.
 The banking and investment community continued to be the biggest advertiser category, led by HSBC, Promise Finance and Citibank.

 As mobile devices become more popular in Hong Kong, advertisers are willing to spend more on mobile advertisement.
-In 2013, adspend in mobile rose drastically by 312% from 2012.
-The banking & investment services category spending the most on this advertising platform (HK$75 million), growing drastically by 235% from 2012.
+In 2015, adspend in mobile rose drastically by 51% from previous year.

 The demand for Hong Kong's quality marketing services, from MNCs as well as established companies on the Chinese mainland, has been rising in light of a more competitive post-WTO environment.